-One way to research your question is typing it into google and see what pops up (and even if it pops up)
+One way to research your question is by typing it into google and seeing what pops up (and even if it pops up).

 What pops up?
 Are there any blog posts that don’t address what you want?
 What keywords are being used?

 You should have an intro, middle, and end to your blog post.
 You want to highlight key points to cover in the blog post.
 Your blog post should solve your reader’s problem.
 It should answer a question.

 Check out my article on how to write a great blog post.

 You want to create a title that makes viewers want to click on your blog post.
 It should say what the blog is about but in a way that piques your reader’s curiosity.

 I also recommend checking your blog title in coschedule.
 They rate your blog post titles.
 Aim for scoring at least a 75.

 You know what the blog post will be about, you know the main points you will cover and you have a great blog title.

 Now it’s time to write the content!
 Creating killer content is how to start a profitable blog!

 Photos and videos make the content better.
 I like stock photo websites such as Depositphotos to find great photos for my blog.
 I usually wait until they have their huge photo sale on Appsumo, such as 50 photos for $49, and buy it!